Research

 Migration

-As part of bEUcitizen I worked on migration and labour mobility in early modern Europe, and I have also worked on contemporary Irish emigration in international context; a seminar I presented to the Geary Institute at UCD in 2014 is available here.
-I have written extensively on emigration for The Irish Times (for example: ‘Bringing Emigrants Home is about more than Hashtags & Tax-Breaks’), and have hosted discussions on emigration, immigration, and asylum with the Ireland’s Edge conference at the Other Voices festivals in Dingle and Ballina.
+As part of bEUcitizen I worked on migration and labour mobility in early modern Europe, and I have also worked on contemporary Irish emigration in international contex.
+I have written extensively on emigration for The Irish Times (for example: ‘Bringing Emigrants Home is about more than Hashtags & Tax-Breaks’), and have hosted discussions on emigration, immigration, and asylum around Ireland.
+As part of my role hosting and curating Ireland’s Edge, I ran a day of discussions on Ireland’s ‘Migration Nation’ at Other Voices in Dingle.